chipcullen/chipcullen_com/src/posts/a-new-site-on-eleventy.md

 - No built in Sass support.
 In order to develop with Sass, I had to look around quite a bit to figure out how to incorporate it in my project.
 Ultimately I ended up using [Michelle Barker's](https://css-irl.info/) [Eleventy Parcel project](https://github.com/mbarker84/eleventy-parcel) as a starting point, which includes Sass support.
 - It is _way_ too difficult to inspect content objects when you're developing a page
 - No "draft" state.
 That was out of the box in Hugo.
 Not a _huge_ deal, but it was a nice feature.
 - There are multiple documentation sites out there.
-The old ones _are_ clearly marked as deprecated, but it is still confusing when researching an issue.
+The old ones _are_ clearly marked as deprecated, but it is still confusing when Googling an issue.
 - The flexibility of multiple template languages also makes it hard to understand some pieces of documentation, which may or may not be in the language you've chosen.
-- I generally feel like it could include a few more batteries.
+- I generally feel like it could include a few more "batteries".
 I had to add custom code to output simple things like the current year.

 ## Conclusion